beginDevSci/longitudinal-dev/content/guides/lgcm-pilot.md

 | Intercept | 1, 1, 1, 1, 1 | Contributes equally at every time point |
 | Slope | 0, 1, 2, 3, 4 | Encodes time; contribution grows linearly |

 The loadings 0, 1, 2, 3, 4 assume equally spaced waves with Time 0 at Wave 1.
-Adjust if your design differs (e.g., for waves at months 0, 3, 6, 12, 24, use loadings 0, 3, 6, 12, 24 so slope = change per month).
+See [Time Coding](#time-coding) for centering options and unequal spacing.

 ### Factor Means: The Average Trajectory